 - Connect and effectively communicate with your youthful patients to help take the fear factor off their illnesses, injuries and treatments.

 You may also choose to take a job as a school nurse, in which case your day to day activities will likely include promoting preventive healthcare for students, faculty and members of the community.

 How much can you make as a pediatric nurse?

-If you’ve already started crunching the numbers on a career in nursing, you’re probably encouraged by the median annual wage for registered nurses being $71,730 in 2018, according to the Bureau of Labor Statistics (BLS).
+If you’ve already started crunching the numbers on a career in nursing, you’re probably encouraged by the average annual wage for registered nurses being $89,010 per year ($42.80 per hour), according to the Bureau of Labor Statistics (BLS).*